How to get a small business loan

 You also need a clear picture of the loan amount and how that money will be used.

-5. Apply and compare
+6. Apply for loans and compare

 Once you have a list of potential candidates, apply to as many lenders as possible.
 Doing so helps minimize the chances of being declined – and maximizes your chances of receiving the best possible offer.